AdobeDocs/experience-manager-guides.en/help/product-guide/web-editor/configure-additional-special-characters-exp.md

 feature: Web Editor
 role: User
 ---
-# How to configure additional special characters in Web Editor toolbar
+# How to configure additional special characters in Web Editor toolbar for On-Premise

 There is a shortcut option in the web-editor toolbar to let author insert the special characters already.
 The same can be seen in screenshot below: